In this article

 APPEALING TO IDENTITY:

-Emotional engagement is key in making your audience care about your ideas.
+Emotional engagement is key to making your audience care about your ideas.

 Stories encourage the listener to mentally reenact your tale, embedding the idea into their minds through vicarious experience.